Do you have a winter safety kit for your car? Here are items that can prevent, or help you deal with, an emergency on the road this winter.

 - Windshield washer fluid with antifreeze.
 The antifreeze will ensure the fluid (and your windshield) don’t freeze and keep your view clear and safe.

 - Shovel.
 A small or collapsible shovel can help you clear a path to drive, should you find yourself stuck.

 - Warm clothing.
 ALWAYS ensure you have proper attire on when heading out during the winter, no matter how long your trip.
-That warm hat or boots will make the process much more enjoyable should you find yourself in the elements after an accident.
+That warm hat or pair of boots will make the process much more enjoyable should you find yourself in the elements after an accident.
 Hand warmers and an extra blanket are also handy items to keep in your car, should you ever need them.

 - Light.
-It can be harder to see what is wrong with your vehicle, or be visible to other cars on the road, should you find yourself broken down on the side of the road.
+It can be harder to see what is wrong with your vehicle or be visible to other cars on the road should you find yourself broken down on the side of the road.
 A flashlight and emergency flares will do the trick.

 - Kitty litter.
-Yes, you heard that right.
+Yes, you read that right.
 Keep a bag of kitty litter in your trunk during the winter months.
 Believe it or not kitty litter will help your tires gain traction and get you back on the road.